kapazoglou/kapazoglou.github.io/romino/src/logic/settings.md

 - `tricolor` (default `true`) — when `true`, a filled 3-slot card whose dice match one of four 3-color combos (2-3-4, 2-3-5, 2-4-5, 3-4-5) **and whose rank dice sum to 7** converts with a blank rank and only sweeps as Set or Flush.
 - `square` (default `false`) — square 110×110 card layout with progressive rank/suit display; mutually exclusive with `diceDecks`; toggling resets the game.
 - `fourSquare` (default `false`) — requires `square`; cards spawn with 4 slots in a 2×2 grid (slot 3 = bottom-left); only 3 dice may be placed (any-start CW/CCW); converts like standard 3-dice square cards.
+- `placementRestrictions` (default `true`) — when ON, enforces fill order, monotonic values, middle-slot 1/6 ban, and blank-die rank rules (4-square CW/CCW third slot).
+When OFF, 4-square still requires orthogonal edge adjacency (no diagonals); only the all-1s/6s completion block remains from other placement rules (plus independent toggles: `uniqueIndex`, `coolOff`, duplicate checks).
 - `uniqueIndex` (default `true`) — when ON, forbids any placement whose resulting placed-dice multiset (sorted values of all active slots so far) matches another grid card; rank and index are irrelevant; works even when `forbiddenSlots` is off.
 - `partialUniqueIndex` (default `true`) — when ON with `uniqueIndex`, applies the duplicate-dice rule to cards with 1 or 2 dice placed; in 4-square, shows the suit index tile on the forbidden slot when only 1 die is placed.
 When OFF, 1–2 dice cards may share dice multisets with other grid cards, and 4-square 1-die cards show a hard-forbidden slot instead of the suit index tile.
 - `colorRestriction` (default `false`) — when ON together with `square`, treats die values 1 and 6 as equivalent in the unique-index dice comparison (both mapped to 1), so `[1,3]` and `[6,3]` are considered the same multiset.
+- `coinFlipDice` (default `false`) — when ON with Scoring, drag the HUD coin onto a tray die during place-dice to flip it to the opposite face (1↔6, 2↔5, 3↔4) for 1 coin; blanks cannot flip.
 - `peekUnconvertedLayout` (default `false`) — when ON, tapping a converted card on the grid instantly toggles between converted and pre-conversion layout (no animation).
 [[state]] · [[settings-panel]] · [[sweeps]] · [[scoring]]